-That’s different from semi-permanent dye which will last for about 8 to 12 shampoos and demi-permanent dyes which will last for approximately 24 to 28 shampoos.
+That’s different from a semi-permanent dye which will last for about 8 to 12 shampoos and demi-permanent dyes which will last for approximately 24 to 28 shampoos.

 The special dye for bleached hair fades the fastest, even lasting less than a week if you wash your hair constantly.

-Permanent dye lasts the longest because it doesn’t just leave color on the surface of your hair.
+The permanent dye lasts the longest because it doesn’t just leave color on the surface of your hair.